J1ND3R9/CW2_KK_INS2_ext/README.md

 # CW2_KK_ins2pack_ext
 more gmod stuff

-I take credits only for luas and edits.
+I take credits only for lua scripts and asset modifications.
 Credits for models, textures and sounds go to their authors.

 Content sources: